Kannadathi (TV series): Summary

 Mangalamma falls sick and Bhuvi goes to Hasirupete to take care of the former.
 In course of time, Harsha and Rathnamala visit Hasirupete.
 They ask Mangalamma Bhuvi's hand in marriage.
-After some debate about her granddaughters' (Bindu and Preeti) future, Mangalamma accepts the proposal.
-Harsha buys the house which Bhuvi had intended to earlier and registers it in her name.
+After some debate about her granddaughters' (Bindu and Preethi) future, Mangalamma accepts the proposal.
+Harsha buys the house which Bhuvi had intended to buy earlier and registers it in her name.
 The engagement takes place in Hasirupete in a village style.
-Sanya hires a supari killer and plans to kill Bhuvi.
+Saniya hires a supari killer and plans to kill Bhuvi.
 Bhuvi becomes a victim to this but survives with injuries when Varudhini helps her.
 Although Varu does not want to let go of her "hero", requests Bhuvi to let her be the wedding planner to which Bhuvi agrees.
-While planning for the wedding and its theme, Bhuvi then wants to marry in a "Kannada style " where all the ceremonies are explained in detail and the rituals are performed by knowing its importance.
+While planning for the wedding and its theme, Bhuvi then wants to marry in "Kannada style" where all the ceremonies are explained in detail and the rituals are performed by knowing its importance.
 The wedding rituals commences.
-Varudhuni still hopes to marry Harsha.
+Varudhini still hopes to marry Harsha.

 On the wedding day, Varudhini threatens Bhuvi for Harsha and cuts her wrist.
 Bhuvi takes Varu to the hospital.
 Due to unavailability of the auspicious hour, Bhuvi and Harsha marry in the hospital in the presence of their families and Varudhini.
-Bhuvi is welcomed by all in Rathnamala's house except Sania and her father-in-law.
+Bhuvi is welcomed by all in Rathnamala's house except Saniya and her father-in-law.
 Both constantly pick up fights with Harsha and Bhuvi in property matter, mock Bhuvi that she will soon be the owner of the whole property.
 One day, Rathnamala faints and enters into a coma, later dies.
 The whole family is shocked and in sorrow.
-But Sania and her father-in-law is worried about the property inheritance and their share in it.
-Bhuvi learns that Rathnamala in her will had mentioned that Bhuvi (Souparnika Nanjunda) would be the inheritor of Mala properties and is in a dilemma as she cannot transfer her power over the property to anybody for 5 more years.
-Bhuvi discovers the video of Sania trying to kill Rathnamala which was in Rathnamala's mobile phone and decides to teach Sania a lesson.
+But Saniya and her father-in-law is worried about the property inheritance and their share in it.
+Bhuvi learns that Rathnamala in her will had mentioned that Bhuvi (Sowparnika Nanjunda) would be the inheritor of Mala Properties and is in a dilemma as she cannot transfer her power over the property to anybody for 5 more years.
+Bhuvi discovers the video of Saniya trying to kill Rathnamala which was in Rathnamala's mobile phone and decides to teach Saniya a lesson.